 Our Licensing Managers specialize in assessing and commercializing these types of Works and collaborate with both faculty and industry partners to find the best fit between Works and partner opportunities.
 Whether a licensing deal, a sponsored research grant or a consulting opportunity, the team works to create and ensure a smooth, efficient, and productive engagement that is agnostic as to relationship structure.

 When you disclose software or copyrighted works to Innovation Ventures, it begins the process that could result in the commercialization of your technology.
-The notice is filed with our office by completing the Notice of Software and/or Notice of Authorship for Copyrighted Works.
+The notice is filed with our office by using the Innovator Portal or completing the Notice of Software and/or Notice of Authorship for Copyrighted Works.
 The notice is a confidential document that formally begins the technology commercialization process.
-Once the author/creator submits this form, a licensing manager is assigned to the technology and an evaluation of the technology will begin.
+Once the author/creator submits this form or uses the Innovator Portal to dislose his/her work, a licensing manager is assigned to the technology and an evaluation will begin.